Covariance of stochastic integrals with respect to fractional Brownian motion: Introduction

 \section{Introduction}

-Fractional Brownian motion is a one parameter family of zero mean Gaussian processes indexed by $H\in\left(0,1\right)$ which was mathematically introduced by B.B Mandelbrot and J.W.
-Van Ness in~\cite{Mandelbrot},\ (cf.~\cite{Kolmogorov} as well).
-It generalizes Brownian motion by setting $EB_t^2=t^{2H}$, and can be used to model various phenomena, in finance as well as in other fields.
-This is primarily due to the fact that its self-similarity depends on the parameter $H$ (named after H. Hurst,~\cite{Hurst}), which allows for phenomena exhibiting different kinds of self-similarity to be modeled by one of the fractional Brownian motions.
+Fractional Brownian motion is a family of zero mean stationary Gaussian processes $B_t\!=\!B_t^H$ indexed by $H\!\!\in\!\!\left(0,1\right)$ which was mathematically introduced by B.B Mandelbrot and J.W.
+Van Ness in~\cite{Mandelbrot}\ (cf.~\cite{Kolmogorov} as well).
+It generalizes Brownian motion ($H\!=\!\nicefrac{1}{2}$) in that $EB_t^2=t^{2H}$, and can be used to model various phenomena, in finance as well as in other fields.
+This is primarily due to the fact that its self-similarity depends on the parameter $H$, which allows for phenomena exhibiting different kinds of self-similarity to be modeled by fractional Brownian motion with an appropriate $H$.

-Since fractional Brownian motion is not a semimartingale (unless $H\!=\!\frac{1}{2}$), the ordinary stochastic calculus for semimartingales (such as the It\^{o} integral) does not apply.
+Since fractional Brownian motion is not a semimartingale (unless $H\!=\!\nicefrac{1}{2}$), the ordinary stochastic calculus for semimartingales (such as the It\^{o} integral) does not apply.
 Instead, there are several approaches for defining a stochastic integral with respect to fractional Brownian motion.
-The divergence integral is one possible approach, using the Malliavin divergence operator as the basis for integration, a survey of which can be found in D. Nualart's book~\cite{Nualart}.
-A different approach was developed by Z\"{a}hle in~\cite{Zahle} which involves a pathwise definition of the stochastic integral.
+The divergence integral is one possible approach, the one discussed in this paper, using the Malliavin divergence operator as the basis for integration, a survey of which can be found in D. Nualart's book~\cite{Nualart}.
+One other approach for example was developed by Z\"{a}hle in~\cite{Zahle}, which involves a pathwise definition of the stochastic integral.
 This requires a generalization of the Young-Stieltjes integral, introduced in the same paper.